harvard-library/aspace-hvd-pui/README.md

 # aspace-hvd-pui
 The customizations needed for Harvard's ArchivesSpace PUI

+## **DEPRECATED**
+The current version of this plugin is maintained at https://github.com/harvard-lts/aspace-hvd-pui

 *NOTE*: Version 1.0.7+ has a temporary patch in public/plugin_init.rb to handle a bug that is fixed in a subsequent release of ArchivesSpace.
 It will be removed when we upgrade to that version.